 Research / Books

-As a psychology- and liberal arts-educated professional, I have developed a long-standing love affair with people and their life stories.
-I love to know where people come from, what are the most salient moments of their lives, what moves them to euphoria and tortures their soul – in short what deeply matters to them.
-When she began her human capital career in 1998 in Information Technology staffing, I got to add to that mix what is now a keen ability to interview people about their lives and work, teasing out the most tender of details.
-I developed a fascination with how people chose their careers and how they experienced them.
-So, when it was time during my doctoral studies to choose a dissertation topic, it was easy to land on the research question of: What is the relationship between meaning in work and personal identity for high-performing Information Technology managers?
+As a psychology- and liberal arts-educated professional, Alise has developed a long-standing love affair with people and their life stories.
+She loves to know where people come from, the most salient moments of their lives, and what moves them to euphoria and tortures their soul – in short what deeply matters to them.
+When she began her human capital career in 1998 in Information Technology staffing, she added to that mix a keen ability to interview people about their lives and work, teasing out the most tender of details.
+She developed a fascination with how people choose their careers and how they experienced them.
+So, when it was time during her doctoral studies to choose a dissertation topic, it was easy to land on the research question of: What is the relationship between meaning in work and personal identity for high-performing Information Technology managers?

-After several years of people asking, “These are interesting results, what’s next, and how do I apply this stuff at work,” I finally decided in March of 2012 to embark on a much bigger research design to further validate and develop what I discovered in the dissertation research.
-As such, I interviewed 115 men and women between the ages of 18 and 80, this time across 20 different industries that mostly fall into what Richard Florida terms “the creative class” — professionals, creative people, and service professionals.
-With this augmented data pool across diverse industries, this second research project yielded 15 “Modes of Engagement” (a large expansion from the 5 previously found in the smaller data set and this time included the nuance of meaning type).
-Understanding the Mode of Engagement one is experiencing, in relation to the spectrum of possibility against the other 14 modes, gives individuals powerful access to self-awareness and insight to the current kind and level of meaning they experience in work to begin taking steps to change their self-work relationship to an alternative, preferred mode.
+After several years of people asking, “These are interesting results, what’s next, and how do I apply this stuff at work?”
+Alise finally decided in March of 2012 to embark on a much bigger research design to further validate and develop what was discovered in the dissertation research.
+She interviewed 115 men and women between the ages of 18 and 80, this time across 20 different industries that mostly fell into what Richard Florida terms “the creative class” — professionals, creative people, and service professionals.
+With this augmented data pool across diverse industries, this second research project yielded 15 “Modes of Engagement” (an expansion from the 5 previously found in the smaller data set and this time included the nuance of meaning type).
+Understanding the Mode of Engagement one is experiencing, in relation to the spectrum of possibility against the other 14 modes, gives individuals powerful access to self-awareness and insight to the current kind and level of meaning they experience in work to begin taking steps to change that self-work relationship to an alternative, preferred mode.
 Perhaps they are seeking more fulfillment or less demanding work that consumes their lives; or maybe, it’s time to begin discovering how to “Live My Purpose,” one of the 15 modes.

 Thought Leadership and Articles